 As a leading practitioner in the Private Placement Memorandum (PPM) preparation industry, I speak to lots of people about PPMs.
 In the course of this work, I am asked a broad array of questions about PPMs, the law, crowdfunding, and raising capital.
-I am happy to answer these questions, and in fact offer everyone a free 15-minute consult (click the button below).
+I am happy to answer these questions, and in fact offer everyone a free 15-minute consult.
+Click here to get your free call.

 There is one question in particular that always troubles me.
 The question is usually prefaced with one of the following statements: “So, I was speaking to another attorney…,” or “My accountant told me…,” or even, “So this guy was telling me….”
 And then the question: “Do I really need a PPM?”
 My inclination is to immediately shout, “Of course you need a PPM!”
 But I always practice restraint.
 And, it might even surprise you that the technical answer is sometimes that the applicable corporate securities laws may not expressly require a PPM.
 But how often do technical answers keep us safe or really speak to critical underlying issues?

 The best answer, the one virtually any qualified practitioner (lawyer) will give you, is, yes, you almost certainly need a PPM.
 Here’s why.
 Whenever you seek to raise money from an investor, this is deemed a securities transaction and it is governed by federal and state securities laws.
 There is one primary federal act that regulates securities offerings: the Securities Act of 1933 (the “Securities Act”).
 The basic spirit and premise behind the bulk of the provisions of the Securities Act is that investors can only adequately evaluate the merits of a securities offering if they are provided with accurate and complete information regarding the company and the offering itself.
 So the general intent of this entire body of federal securities laws is that any time an investor is given the opportunity to invest in a business, he or she should also be given accurate and complete information upon which to make a reasonable decision.